chreke/artisticadvice.com/_posts/2018-04-29-how-to-price-commissions.md

 ones who will tell everyone they know, which leads to a higher chance of Big Work $$$.

-I also see ppl saying "you can ask these prices because your popular!"
+I also see people saying "you can ask these prices because your popular!"
 Okay but— I was asking for reasonable prices when I was "unpopular".
 I had almost no commissions.
-Instead, I spent that time on building my social media and connecting with awesome ppl... and became "popular".
+Instead, I spent that time on building my social media and connecting with awesome people... and became "popular".

 Very last note because I think it’s worth mentioning.
 Generally speaking, your goal should be to be hired by larger organizations that